Anatomy of the Penis

 the pudendal nerve (S2-4) innervates the M. bulbocavernosus and M. ischiocavernosus.

-afferent nerve fibers to move from the receptors via the dorsal penile nerve and pudendal nerve into the spinal cord.
+afferent nerve fibers run from the receptors via the dorsal penile nerve and pudendal nerve into the spinal cord.
 Next steps are either the medial lemniscus or spinothalamic tract.

 Histology of the Penis

 the wall of the urethra consists of a mucosa with varying epitheliums (prostatic urethra with transitional epithelium, spongy urethra with stratified columnar epithelium, fossa navicularis with squamous epithelium), a submucosa with connective tissue and glands, and a very thin muscularis.